 This course examines the development of global history to 1500.
 Coverage is organized into seven successive eras of world history, and focuses on the development of civilization in every region of the world and their interaction with other societies.
-The latter allows for cross-cultural comparisons and provides insight into the consequences of cultural connections brought about by trade, transportation, and communication.
-(Updated November 2014) (Fulfills a "D" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.)
+The latter allows for cross-cultural comparisons and provides insight into the consequences of cultural

-HIS122, World Civilization II (3 credits) Gen Ed Competency: Historical Knowledge
+HIS122, World Civilization II (3 credits)